-There exists a substantial evidence base pertaining to the effectiveness of play therapy in treating children with emotional, behavioural and mental health problems.
-Additionally, research shows the inclusion of parents/carers during play therapy produces the most significant positive results.
+There exists a substantial evidence base pertaining to the effectiveness of play therapy as a technique in treating children with emotional, behavioural and mental health problems.
+Additionally, research shows the inclusion of parents and carers during play therapy produces the most significant positive results.

 For more information, see Play Therapy

 Click/Tap the thumbnails for a larger image